BachiMjavanadze/terminal-gui2/README.md

 ```
 </details>

-## Support, Feedback, and Community
+## Support and Feedback

 Please feel free to report any issues or suggestions.
 Check out the [GitHub repository](https://github.com/BachiMjavanadze/terminal-gui2) for more details.

 ## License

-This project is licensed under the [COMMERCIAL License](https://github.com/BachiMjavanadze/terminal-gui2/blob/main/LICENSE).
+This project is licensed under the [EULA License](https://github.com/BachiMjavanadze/terminal-gui2/blob/main/LICENSE).